 After our whirlwind tour we went to get a quick lunch by the fireplace and then headed off to the spa for a treatment.
 Even the bookshelves in the spa have so much style!

 We hardly had any down time before meeting back at The Barn for a look at Bramble Hall, the newest building which doubles as a conference center and a performance space for the many concerts held at Blackberry.
-We went downstairs and were able to see the incredible wine collection, most of it collected by Kreis’ son, Sam.
+We went downstairs to see the incredible wine collection, most of it collected by Kreis’ son, Sam.
 She told us he would bike to small wineries to meet face to face with the vintners to build Blackberry’s special wine collection.

 Just as I thought the night could not get any better, we walked into the wine cellar and sat down at the most beautiful table.
 We assumed we were having dinner in The Barn like the rest of the guests at the inn, but instead were treated to this magical moment.